-(i) The first, older, method is based on estimating the production function and determining the sensitivity of the general government budget balance to the output gap (the total budgetary elasticity).
-This approach is used by the European Commission and other international institutions (OECD, IMF).

-(ii) The alternative approach to calculating the cyclical component was introduced by the ECB in 2001 (the ESCB method).
+- (i) The first, older, method is the aggregated method based on estimating the production function and determining the sensitivity of the general government budget balance to the output gap (the total budgetary elasticity).
+This approach is used by the European Commission, other international institutions (OECD, IMF) and from 2019 also the ECB. - (ii) The alternative approach to calculating the cyclical component was introduced by the ECB in 2001 (the disaggregated method).
 This approach is based on the relationship of individual revenue and expenditure items of the general government budget sensitive to economic developments to their macroeconomic bases.
-The estimate of the cyclical component is derived by using the deviations of the macroeconomic bases from their trend (obtained using the HP filter) and linking the partial elasticities of tax/expenditure items to the macroeconomic bases.
 The output gap thus does not enter this calculation.
-Moreover, three of the five macroeconomic bases used are labour market variables, and economic shocks affect the labour market with a time lag and hence do not reflect changes in GDP immediately.

-34 The methodology draws on the article by Franta, Saxa and Šmídková (2007), where it is applied to data from a different source and period.

 The European Commission assesses fiscal sustainability at EU level, regularly publishing an Ageing Report and a Fiscal Sustainability Report.
 The former presents a detailed estimate of the future path of age-related expenditures in EU countries, while the latter assesses the public finance sustainability of EU countries in the short, medium and long term.

-For internal analytical purposes, the CNB has developed its own model of Czech public finance sustainability.35 The model aims to show the main trends in government debt in relation to the demographic forecast, population ageing costs and other selected parameters.
+For internal analytical purposes, the CNB has developed its own model of Czech public finance sustainability.34 The model aims to show the main trends in government debt in relation to the demographic forecast, population ageing costs and other selected parameters.
 Using model scenarios, we can then assess possible legislative and economic changes relating to the pension system, health care, taxes and so on, and simulate various debt paths depending on expected financial market developments.